DHAKSHATASADHASIVAM/RoadSafety/README.md

 # RoadSafety
-Android for road safety
+Android for road safety.
-Software requirements:AndroidStudio
+Software requirements:AndroidStudio.
-Download the rar file.(for app code)
+Download the rar file(for app code).